dm1ar/Risc-V-Keyer/sw-eng/DM1AR_prompting_history.md

 - The main program is "rvkeyer.cpp"
 - use include files for additional classes adding functionality step-by-step
 - comment all classes and methods
-- include comment lines for author "Dr. Axel Richter, DM1AR", Date of creation, and Licence "MIT-Licence on all boiler plates together with the file name.
+- include comment lines for author <Author>, Date of creation, and Licence "MIT-Licence on all boiler plates together with the file name.

 ## Hardware

+Read the ESP32-C6 doc first, to define what you want.
+ChatGPT can not do this for you.

-- GPIO10 is used as an inverted push-button switch input pinned high.
+- GPIO10 is used as an inverted push-button switch input with internal pull-up.
 Used for a straigth keyer input and paddle input dit
-- GPIO11 is used as an invertet push-button switch input pinned high.
+- GPIO11 is used as an invertet push-button switch input with internal pull-up.
 Used for paddle input dah
-- GPIO8 is used as a inverted led output, normally low
+- GPIO8 is used as a digital RGB led output.
+The RGB Led is digitally addressed by only one GPIO output.
 - Use Hardware interupts for switch inputs and define ISR's

 ## Some WIP prompts (Work in Progress)

+Use all your available knowledge to specify the requirements.
+If you don't, ChatGPT will be sometimes ok, sometimes far off.

 - use also the C6 Technical Reference Dokument for further development of the code
 - let's do some refactoring: